aroberge/friendly-traceback-docs/docs/html/_sources/multiple_tracebacks.rst.txt

    :scale: 50 %
    :alt: Screen capture showing a normal python traceback.

-Next, I run the same module using Friendly-traceback showing the ``python_tb`` case; this is done using ``--include python_tb`` as a command line option.
+Next, I run the same module using Friendly showing the ``python_tb`` case; this is done using ``--include python_tb`` as a command line option.
 In this particular case, the only difference with the